-65 Effectively applicable to years of assessment commencing on or after 1 January 2015.
+Effectively applicable to years of assessment commencing on or after 1 January 2015.
 Previously, for years of assessment commencing on or after 1 April 2013, it referred to a collective investment scheme in property.

-- A social co-operative which means a non-profit co-operative which engages in the provision of social services to its members, such as care for the elderly, children and the sick; - A consumer co-operative which means a co-operative that procures and distributes goods or commodities to its members and non-members and provides services to its members; - A co-operative burial society which means a co-operative that provides funeral benefits, including funeral insurance and other services to its members and their dependants; or - Any other similar co-operative if all of the income derived from the trade of that co-operative during any year of assessment is solely derived from its members.
+- Less than 5% of the interest in the following "co-operatives" as defined in section 1 of the Co-operatives Act: - ➤ A social co-operative which means a non-profit co-operative which engages in the provision of social services to its members, such as care for the elderly, children and the sick; - ➤ A consumer co-operative which means a co-operative that procures and distributes goods or commodities to its members and non-members and provides services to its members; - ➤ A co-operative burial society which means a co-operative that provides funeral benefits, including funeral insurance and other services to its members and their dependants; or - ➤ Any other similar co-operative if all of the income derived from the trade of that co-operative during any year of assessment is solely derived from its members.